 Alzheimer's Disease

 Alzheimer's Disease screening by GIA®, powered by digitalhumanOS™, uses Voice AI, Computer Vision, and Speech Biomarkers to detect alzheimer's disease through a single patient conversation.
 Screening performance: Clinically validated vocal biomarker screening.
-Screening takes under 5 minutes with results in 60 seconds.
+Screening takes 40 seconds with results in under 2 minutes.

 Early Alzheimer's detection allows for supportive care, maximizing patient comfort and dignity.